-- 1. A "vacancy" shall mean a newly created position within the bargaining unit or an existing position within the bargaining unit which is not filled and which the District intends to fill. - 2.
+- A "vacancy" shall mean a newly created position within the bargaining unit or an existing position within the bargaining unit which is not filled and which the district intends to fill. - 2.
 Notice of vacancies within the Newport School District will be posted in each of the schools and emailed to all staff in the bargaining unit.
-A copy of all vacancy notices shall be sent to the Association president. - 3.
+A copy of all vacancy notices shall be sent to the association president. - 3.
 Such notices shall contain the date of posting, a description of the position, name and location of the school, requirements of the position, name of the person to which the application is to be returned and the deadline for submitting an application.
 For vacancies which occur while school is in session, the period between internal postings of position and closing of applications, shall be no fewer than four school days.
-For vacancies which occur during or within four days prior to the start of any school vacation or summer break, the vacancy shall be posted for a minimum of seven calendar days. - 4.
+For vacancies which

+- occur during or within four days prior to the start of any school vacation or summer break, the vacancy shall be posted for a minimum of seven calendar days. - 4.
 When a vacancy arises in any support staff position, the employee with the most seniority in that particular classification of the support staff will be given priority in the filling of said vacancy, provided that the senior employee applicant has qualifications for that particular position that are equal or superior to those of other applicants.
-Final decisions will be made by the administration that retains the exclusive right to determine qualifications and to make final personnel decisions accordingly.

-- 5. At the time of hire, a new employee in this bargaining unit shall be given a copy of this collective bargaining agreement by the Human Resource Dept. at SAU 43.
-The Association President (or designee) may request a copy of wage placement data up to four times per school year.
+If there are no applicants from within the classification, those from other classifications shall be given due consideration if they have the qualifications necessary for the position.
+Final decisions will be made by the administration that retains the exclusive right to determine qualifications and to make final personnel decisions accordingly. - 5.
+At the time of hire, a new employee in this bargaining unit shall be given a copy of this collective bargaining agreement by the Human Resource Dept. at SAU 43.
+The association president (or designee) may request a copy of wage placement data up to four times per school year.
 This shall include hourly rate of pay, hours per day, number of days in the contract year, employment start date, and years of relevant experience and education.
 Additional wage placement data shall be provided on request. - 6.
 On or before May 30 of each year, the employer will notify employees of the intent to employ for the following school year (RSA 189:14-h).